bsmg/beat-saber-community-wiki/mapping/glossary.md

 # M
 Mapping Extensions: A mod developed by Kyle1314 that allows mappers access to a number of unique utilities for advanced mapping.
 See also Precision Placement, Precision Rotation, JSON Walls
 Mediocre Mapper: The most popular community mapper.
 Developed by squeaksies as a fork of the original EditSaber editor by Ikiewa.
 Full of memes, cats, and lots of quality of life features.
+**Mine:** A *block* that looks like a spiky circle and that damages the player if their saber touches it.
+It is safe for a mine to pass through the player’s body.
+Also known as *Bomb*
 Mismap: A mistake, incorrect, or faulty choice in a map.
 Modding: A derivative of “Moderation.”
 The act of thoroughly reviewing and providing feedback on a map to check for adherence to ranking criteria or for general improvement.
 Originates from Osu!
 A map should be modded prior to submitting a rank request.
 Unrelated to game mods that alter the UI or gameplay of Beat Saber.
 Multiple BPM: A song with one or more BPM changes as intended by the song’s composer.
 Also known as Variable BPM